Head to head

 Knolo wins

-Agents call other agents natively (callableAgentIds), with parent/child run tracking and orchestrator/subagent patterns built in.
+Agents call other agents natively through callableAgentIds with parent/child run tracking and orchestrator/subagent patterns built in.

-Possible via Execute Workflow nodes, sub-workflows, and the Agent Tool pattern — works well but requires explicit wiring.
+Possible with Execute Workflow nodes, sub-workflows, and Agent Tool patterns, but you wire it up.

 Pre-built app integrations